ddelong/ddelong.github.io/_posts/2004-09-08-the-long-road-to-recovery.md

 categories:
   - Site News
 ---
 Last night, I put in a completely isolated new installation of WordPress in.
-I made a new database, didn&#8217;t change anything but the configuration files necessary to point at the database.
+I made a new database, didn't change anything but the configuration files necessary to point at the database.
 WordPress still shit the bed when trying to post new entries.
 All I can say is, at least they still go through.

-I&#8217;m waiting help from my host and hopefully I&#8217;ll get things back in working order soon (especially since I&#8217;d like to put my weather plug in back).
+I'm waiting help from my host and hopefully I'll get things back in working order soon (especially since I'd like to put my weather plug in back).